recursal/minmodmon/README.md

 # Mini Model Daemon (minmodmon)

-This is a minimal model daemon made for quickly setting up and running RWKV family language models (such as EagleX), and using them with an OpenAI-compatible API.
+A mini model daemon, for quickly setting up and running RWKV family language models (such as EagleX), and using them with any software that supports an OpenAI-compatible API.